 Once your dough has risen, stretch it out into a roughly 12-14” in diameter circle with your hands, a rolling pin, and some tender love and care.
 Coat your hands in a dusting of flour while you do this; we’ll explain why in a bit.

-Add your sauce and toppings
+5. Add your sauce and toppings

 While the dough is a pizza’s foundation, toppings are a pizza’s centerpiece.
-You can stay within the time-tested lines of traditions and craft a delicious Margherita, or get experimental and try toppings as diverse as banana peppers, tofu, chicken, jackfruit, avocado, kimchi, or the highly controversial pineapple.
+You can stay within the time-tested lines of traditions and craft a delicious Margherita, or get experimental and try pizza toppings as diverse as banana peppers, tofu, chicken, jackfruit, avocado, kimchi, or the highly controversial pineapple.

 Pizza sauce is usually based on tomatoes, with a traditional recipe of crushed tomatoes, olive oil, and sea salt usually does the trick.
 However, there’s no constraint on creativity when it comes to sauce, either.
-Barbecue sauce, alfredo, beet sauce, or even pesto are all perfectly suited options to your pizza.
+Barbecue sauce, alfredo, beet sauce, or even pesto are all perfectly suited options to your homemade pizza.

 Spread your ingredients (sauce first, of course!) over the top of your finished dough, arranging them how you’d like: Pretty shapes, evenly spread, or tossed anarchy are all fine choices.
 After your ingredient ensemble is complete, it’s time for the real show to start!

-Get it crispy!
+6. Get it crispy!

 For pizza with a crispy crust and perfectly cooked toppings, high heat is required.
-This is where purpose-built pizza ovens shine since they can withstand temperatures far greater than those of regular home ovens.
-A good Margherita needs a temperature of about 600 degrees Fahrenheit.
+This is where wood-fired ovens shine since they can withstand temperatures far greater than those of regular conventional ovens.

-The key is the peel
+9. The key is the peel

 Remember the flour that went on your pizza dough?
 This is where it becomes important.
 We don’t advise throwing a raw pizza into your oven with your bare hands, so a trusty pizza peel will be a valuable investment into your outdoor baking arsenal.

 A Pizza peel is a flat, wide tool that helps you move pizza pies around.
-Some pizza peels are better designed to transfer a pizza from the countertop to your pizza oven while others are better for turning the pizza while it's cooking in the oven.
+Some pizza peels are better designed to transfer a pizza from the countertop to your pizza oven floor while others are better for turning the pizza while it's cooking in the oven.

 Since dough is a bit sticky, you’ll need something to keep it moving freely on the peel.
 Another sprinkling of flour on your pizza peel will keep your pizza from clinging to the peel, which can result in some tragic consequences due to its hampered momentum, like pizza on your patio’s concrete.

-Using a peel can take a bit of practice, and some hand-eye coordination, so our advice is to make sure your peel is a bit larger than the pizza itself in order to give yourself some room for error.
+Using a metal peel can take a bit of practice, and some hand-eye coordination, so our advice is to make sure your peel is a bit larger than the pizza itself in order to give yourself some room for error.

-Turn or burn!
+11. Turn or burn!

 We’re big fans of a pizza popper/turner because of its masterful design and ease of use.
 This nifty tool allows you to give your pizza occasional rotation inside the oven until its edges are a consistent golden brown.
 How long it takes to cook pizza in your oven can depend on the stability of your oven’s temperature and the dough you’re using.

-What goes in must come out
+13. What goes in must come out

 After your pizza has cooked to a delicious, golden brown crisp, you’ll need to take it out of the oven.
 You’ll need your peel once again, this time sliding it underneath your pizza and then lifting it out of the oven.
 Here’s where a steady hand is key, to avoid an errant pizza deciding now is the time to spread its wings and fly.